 Parental control applications/ spyware applications and keyloggers

 Private browsing or safe browsing does not protect the user against parental control type applications installed on the user computer which takes screenshots and monitors the web sites you access.
 Also, spyware applications that are running on the user computer can monitor the browsing activities.

 Can my IP address be tracked while using the Incognito mode?

 Incognito mode hides users browsing history but still your public IP address is visible to the web sites you access.
 Because incognito mode primarily uses to hide the browser history and it doesn’t have security features to prevent malicious attacks or attacks from retrieving your personal data.

-Virtual private network (VPN) is the best method that is used to hide the personal IP address.
+A virtual private network (VPN) is the best method that is used to hide the personal IP address.
 Easy to use VPN apps are available.
-VPN servers act in between user device and the websites.
+VPN servers act in between user devices and websites.
 So, when someone performs web browsing, downloading web sites cannot trace the private IP address and user locations.
 As an example, by using VPN services, everyone can access blocked web sites in a particular region.